The Poitou

 - Poitiers

-(86), Regional capital, Poitiers is an old hill-town with an attractive
+(86), Regional capital, Poitiers is an old hill-town with

 old centre.
 The city is most famous for its ancient churches, including

-the mediaeval
+the medieval

 frescoes in St. John's Baptistry, reputedly the